nm1ll/577bayesianmodeling/README.md

-# UNM's Statistics 577 - Introduction to Bayesian Modeling
+# Statistics 577 - Introduction to Bayesian Modeling
 ## Final Project

 The primary aim of the analysis is to quantify the effect of beta-carotene treatment on serum beta-carotene levels over time.